snjoshi/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-A simple Tic Tac Toe using Python
+A simple 3*3 Tic Tac Toe using Python

+Python Version
+3.7.6